CheckPointSW/IoT-Nano-Agent-Installer/docs/Logs.md

 These logs are essential for understanding and responding to security incidents.

+To get updates on new Events, use Linux inotify tool on the log file itself. syslog and Cloud logging are supported in the premium edition of the Nano agent.

 ---

 ## Workload Protection Log (`wlp_log.txt`)

 The `wlp_log.txt` file is located in `/tmp/` and provides additional runtime information about the Nano Agent's workload protection activities.
 It is useful for debugging and verifying the agent's behavior during application execution.
+Maximum size for this file is 1MB.

 ---